 Additional Resources For Adding Structured Data And Schema Markup To Your WordPress Website

 The markup you add must be truthful.
 It should correctly represent the content on your site.
 Google runs algorithmic and manual checks on structured data that you add.
 If they find it not representative, there will be punitive action.

 If you are writing your own schema and need help with some of the terms or if you generate errors with the structured data testing tool, go over to Schema.org and search their site for help with this.

 Feel free to reach out to us as well.
-We’ll be happy to help.
+We’ll be happy to help you add structured data to your WordPress site.
 Good luck with your rich results and your website’s SEO.

-If your are looking for a simple way to improve your SEO, adding structured data is the way to do it.
+If your are looking for a simple way to improve your SEO, adding structured data in your WordPress website is the way to do it.
 Use our schema examples and the WordPress HTML plugin and easily add rich snippets to your website.